Trump's son Barron tested positive for COVID-19, says Melania Trump | Health

 "Luckily he is a strong teenager and exhibited no symptoms," Melania Trump said in a statement.
-She said Barron has since tested negative for the virus.
+She said she and Barron had since tested negative for the virus.
+Melania Trump said her symptoms were "minimal" and that she hoped to resume her duties as first lady "as soon as I can."

+"I experienced body aches, a cough and headaches, and felt extremely tired most of the time," she said.
+"I chose to go a more natural route in terms of medicine, opting more for vitamins and healthy food," Melania Trump said.

+Donald Trump spent three nights in a military hospital after announcing on Oct.
+2 that he and Melania had tested positive.
+To treat the virus, he received an experimental dual antibody therapy developed by Regeneron Pharmaceuticals Inc and Gilead Sciences Inc's antiviral remdesivir, as well as the steroid dexamethasone.

 - READ MORE ON: